sudo-Cthulhufhtagn/robotont.github.io/html/_sources/files/demo_gazebo.rst.txt

 Setting 2D navigation goals
 ****************************

 #.
-Using the navstack in ROS is very straightforward, you tell the robot where it is (if it doesnt already know) and where it needs to go.
+Using ROS Navigation to make the robot move autonomously is pretty straightforward.
+There are two GUI buttons in RViz to tell the robot where it is located (if it fails to accurately localize at startup) and where it needs to go.

 #.
 For setting initial pose, click on 2D Pose Estimate and drag the arrow where and how the robot actually is.